Sustainability and manufacturing

 Purchasing Swedish glass cuts down on transport distances, helping to avoid a heavy climate impact, and by producing timeless products of high quality and a long service life, we are taking efforts not waste the earth’s resources.
 Classic glass objects are rarely thrown away.
 Instead, they are preserved throughout the years and can be resold or passed down as gifts to the next generation.

-Production of the vases in the Iris series begins in the night, at the Reijmyre glassworks in Östergötland.
+Production of the vases in the Iris series as well as vase Pion, 24 cm, begins in the night, at the Reijmyre glassworks in Östergötland.
 The glass melter then increases the temperature in the melting furnaces to 1400°C and shovels in approximately 500 kg of glass, which is then melted under close supervision.
 Towards the morning, the temperature of the glass must be down to a work temperature of 1100°C when the glass blowers begin their workday at 6am.